cartesi/DevGuide/mac/guide.md

 1. Make sure you still have the Docker engine up and running

-2. Build the Docker images from the pre-configured Docker configuration for each template by running the command (in the `calculator` directory):
+2. Build the Docker images from the pre-configured Docker configuration for each template by running the command (in the `echo-js` directory):

    ```
    docker buildx bake --load